 However, it is very rural, and with rurality comes darkness.
 If you are afraid of the dark or afraid of being somewhere at night you cannot see out past 5-feet, please be advised.
 (Star gazing is great, though!)

 My friend had to work a few days that we were there, so it was up to me to entertain myself.
-I went to Kootenai Falls in Montana (Beautiful Montana: Kootenai Falls and Suspension Bridge., Schweitzer Mountain, Cabinet Landing, and Spokane, WA (no blog on Spokane, it was a bust).
+I went to Kootenai Falls and Suspension Bridge in Montana, Schweitzer Mountain, Cabinet Landing, and Spokane, WA (no blog on Spokane, it was a bust).

 Read below for Schweitzer Mountain and Cabinet Landing!

-✨Disclaimer: I’ve hiked alone in Sedona and again at Schweitzer, and I’m a strong believer in if you do go hiking alone – please make sure someone knows exactly where you are going, what time you plan on being back, share your location via phone, and carry with you a knife, pepper spray, or taser/stun gun… or real gun if you are knowledgeable and trained.✨
+✨Disclaimer: I’ve hiked alone in Sedona (I Left my Heart and Soul in Sedona.) and again at Schweitzer, and I’m a strong believer in if you do go hiking alone – please make sure someone knows exactly where you are going, what time you plan on being back, share your location via phone, and carry some form of protection.✨

 The drive to Schweitzer Mountain starts in the town of Sandpoint and takes about 30 minutes.
-It’s not the most nauseating mountain drive I’ve ever taken (that horrible honor goes to the Sierra Nevadas in Sequoia National Park; Sequoia National Park: Largest Trees in the World.), but it’s still a mountain drive, nonetheless.
+It’s not the most nauseating mountain drive I’ve ever taken (that horrible honor goes to Sequoia National Park: Largest Trees in the World.), but it’s still a mountain drive, nonetheless.
 If you get easily sick from a winding road, please be advised.

 At the top of Schweitzer is a small resort ski-town of the same name, complete with a large common area that was a closed-up, ghost town due to the pandemic (and time of year – no snow… but mainly the pandemic).